Online Volunteer Form

 Many of ALSC’s process committees now function virtually, allowing members unable to travel to conference opportunities to participate and be involved with their professional association and contribute their ideas and energy.
 Even committees that meet face-to-face, include some virtual positions (members exempt from attending conferences), and several more that are required to meet face-to-face at Midwinter and Annual Conference.
 Keep in mind that even face-to-face committees now do much of their work between conferences by e-mail, conference calls, and on chatting and document-sharing platforms.

 The ALSC appointing officer is committed to working with volunteers to find an appropriate spot for as many as possible.
-The Vice-President/President-Elect begins making his/her process committee appointments in February/March.
-In July/August, after being seated as President, the appointing officer fills his/her fall appointments.
-These are typically the award and evaluation committees, along with a few other process committees such as the Children and Libraries editorial advisory board and nominating.
+The Vice-President/President-Elect begins making process committee appointments in February/March.
+In July/August, after being seated as President, the appointing officer fills the fall appointments which are the award and evaluation committees.
 Volunteer forms are collected and reviewed from the time the incoming president assumes office and throughout the entire term for new positions that will need to be filled as well as replacement positions.

 - Process committees (or non-award committees) are appointed in the early spring (Jan-May)